Welcome to my website

 .
 My work is concentrated methodologically in the fields of agent-based modelling, game theory, complexity economics and evolutionary economics, but I also do empirical work on industrial organization and technological change among other areas.
 I also have an interest in new technologies, in the potential they create, and in economic, social and political consequences their implementation could entail.

 I studied economics at the Dresden University of Technology (Dresden, Germany) and the Universidad Autónoma de Madrid (Madrid, Spain) graduating in 2007.
 I received my PhD from the University of Bremen, Germany, in 2011 with a thesis on technological change and growth patterns in the presence of network effects.
 Working on complexity systems, agent-based modeling, simulation and strategic games in economics, I edited special issues in scientific journals and authored both journal articles and monographs.
 Having held post-doc positions at the University of Bremen (Bremen, Germany), at INET Oxford and at OMPTEC at the Oxford Martin School of the University of Oxford (Oxford, UK), I accepted an appointment at the Chemnitz University of Technology (Chemnitz, Germany) in 2020.
 I hold the chair for microeconomics (VWL II) in Chemnitz.

 I contribute to a few open source software projects, most notably the Finity R package

 You can find me IDEAS/RePEc

 , StackExchange, Twitter

-, LinkedIn, and the website of OMPTEC Oxford
+, LinkedIn, and the websites of the TU Chemnitz

 .
 You will not be able to find me on Facebook, Google Plus, Weibo, Instagram, and the like.
 Please feel free to get in touch via email: torsten.heinrich